thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 8.4 Advanced mapping syntax and filtering

-Gateway MQTT extension uses [**JsonPath**](https://github.com/jayway/JsonPath) library to provide ability of flexible mapping and filtering of JSON structures.
+Gateway MQTT extension uses [**JsonPath**](https://github.com/jayway/JsonPath) library to provide the ability of flexible mapping and filtering of JSON structures.
 You can define filterExpression based on the [**path**](https://github.com/jayway/JsonPath#path-examples) and [**filter**](https://github.com/jayway/JsonPath#filter-operators) examples.

 ### Step 8.5 Custom MQTT message mappers

 As a gateway developer, you are able to fork and add custom mappers using following [interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.0/src/main/java/org/thingsboard/gateway/extensions/mqtt/client/conf/mapping/MqttDataConverter.java).
-Feel free to submit PRs with your custom mapper implementations if you believe that they may be useful for Thingsboard community.
+Feel free to submit PRs with your custom mapper implementations if you believe that they may be useful for the Thingsboard community.

 ## Step 9.
 Connect to external OPC-UA server